 Until the Angkor Archaeological Park hours were shortened in late 2015, you could watch sunrise and sunset wherever you wanted.
 Now, you’re restricted to a handful of spots.
 With these shorter hours in mind…

 Sunrise is possible from the temple mountain of Bakheng, which is open from 5am to 7pm, which is where the vast majority of people go for sunset.
 It’s also possible to see both sunrise and sunset at the pyramid temple of Pre Rup (open from 5am to 7pm), which has lovely views over the forest.

 The royal reservoir or baray of Srah Srang is also a nice spot for sunrise and sunset, although the reduced hours (5am to 5.30pm) mean you’ll miss the sun sinking during summer.
 The lawns around the moat are a popular picnic spot with the locals, especially on weekends, so even if you miss the actual sunset it’s still a nice place to linger in the very late afternoon.

-With its sweeping views, sunset is special up at Bakheng, however, it has become just as much a ritual as sunrise at Angkor Wat, attracting a crazy number of people and gets ridiculously crowd.
-You need to make your ascent by 4pm, preferably earlier.
+With its sweeping views, sunset is special up at Bakheng, however, it has become just as much a ritual as sunrise at Angkor Wat, attracting a lot of people and can get crowded in high season.
 It’s a steep climb up, so take care.
-Some do it by elephant, which we don’t recommend.
 If you’re staying for sunset, watch your step on the way down.

-Tip: for both sunrise and sunset, we recommend taking a torch or headlamp if you’re not good in the dark.
+Tip: for both sunrise and sunset, we recommend taking a torch or headlamp as you’ll be stumbling around in the dark.

 Eating and Drinking Guide to Angkor Wat and Angkor Archaeological Park

-If you’re going to the temples for sunrise ask your hotel if you can order breakfast boxes the evening before.
+If you’re going to Angkor Wat for sunrise, ask your hotel if you can order breakfast boxes the evening before.
 (I’ve never known of a Siem Reap hotel not to do this.)
-At minimum, they usually consist of a piece of fruit, a pastry/bread, maybe a boiled egg.
-Boutique and luxury hotels naturally provide something fancier and maybe even a thermos of coffee.
+At minimum, breakfast boxes usually contain a piece of fruit, a croissant or bread, maybe a boiled egg.
+Boutique and luxury hotels naturally provide something more substantial and maybe even a thermos of coffee.
 This should sustain you while you’re exploring Angkor Wat post-sunrise.

-The stalls dotted around the temples, especially near Angkor Wat, the Bayon and Ta Prohm, are perfectly fine for a breakfast or lunch of Cambodian street food, including noodle soups, such as kuy teav and nom banh chok, pork and rice, barbecued chicken, and the like, along with Cambodian iced coffee and fresh coconuts.
+There are still food stalls dotted around Angkor Archaeological Park, especially near Bayon and Ta Prohm, which are perfectly fine for a breakfast or lunch of Cambodian street food, including noodle soups, such as kuy teav and nom banh chok, pork and rice, barbecued skewers and chicken, and the like, along with fresh coconuts.
 My idea of perfect temple meals!

-I have been horrendously ill from the coffee cart in front of Angkor Wat, so ill that I couldn’t leave bed for three days (except to go to the bathroom) and had to cancel a trip to Laos.
-If you don’t have a thermos to take your own coffee (these can be purchased for very little from the markets and supermarkets) I recommend taking cans of iced coffee.
+However, I have been horrendously ill from the coffee van that used to park in front of Angkor Wat, so ill that I couldn’t leave bed for three days (except to go to the bathroom) and had to cancel travel plans.
+If you’re concerned, and you don’t have a thermos to take your own coffee (these can be purchased for very little from the markets and supermarkets) I recommend taking cans of iced coffee.

 There are shady spots to picnic by the moat overlooking Angkor Wat and Sras Srang.
 Just watch out for the cheeky monkeys at the southern end of the Angkor Wat moat where the locals like to go and drink beers and picnic in the afternoon.

 We also recommend taking electrolytes as well as water.
-Good tuk tuk drivers will take water in a cooler for you, responsible travellers take their own refillable water bottles.
-You can buy cold water in the Park, but obviously it’s more expensive, however, you are supporting the locals by doing so, but you’re also contributing to Siem Reap’s plastic problem.
-If you’re a backpacker on a tight budget, you may prefer to buy it in town.
+While good tuk tuk drivers will take small water bottles in a cooler for you, responsible travellers take their own refillable water bottles.
+You can buy cold water in Angkor Park and you are supporting the locals by doing so, but you’re also contributing to Siem Reap’s plastic problem.
+If you’re a backpacker on a tight budget, you may prefer to buy big bottles of water in town.

-If you’re heading back to town for lunch, which we highly recommend, see our Culinary Guide to Siem Reap, which covers markets, cafes, street food, Khmer desserts, and more, and our guides to Siem reap’s best Cambodian restaurants and best cafes.
+If you’re heading back to town for lunch, which we highly recommend, see our Culinary Guide to Siem Reap, which covers markets, cafes, street food, Khmer desserts, and more, and our guides to Siem Reap’s best Cambodian restaurants and best cafes (currently being updated).

-If you’re looking for a post-temple watering hole where you can quench your thirst and discuss your day, see our guide to the best Siem Reap bars (soon to be updated).
+If you’re looking for a post-temple watering hole where you can quench your thirst and discuss your day, see our guide to the best Siem Reap bars (also currently being updated).

-Guide to Angkor Wat and Angkor Archaeological Park Dress Code
+Guide to What to Wear to Angkor Wat and Angkor Archaeological Park Dress Code

 For protection from the sun, wear loose, light-weight cotton or linen clothes, slap on plenty of sun block, take a hat and sunglasses.